eclipse-bluechi/bluechi/doc/dbus-interfaces.md

      the current state in a race-free way without missing any changes.

+   * UnitNew(s node, s unit)

+     Emitted when a new unit is created, for example when a service is started.

+   * UnitRemove(s node, s unit)

+     Emitted when a unit is removed.

 ## interface org.containers.hirte.Node

 Each Node object represent a configured node in the system,